frappe/helm/erpnext/README.md

 ### Managed Redis

-Managed Redis is not recommended.
-Redis is used as in-memory database and having it in the cluster will have least latency.
-Any managed Redis service with no auth and no ssl will work.
-It needs to be under VPC and protected by firewall.
+By default, this chart deploys two DragonflyDB instances, one for caching and one for the queue.
+DragonflyDB is used as an in-memory database, and having it in the cluster provides the lowest latency.

+Any managed Redis-compatible service with no auth and no SSL will work.
+It needs to be under a VPC and protected by a firewall.
 Check the [External Redis](#external-redis) section.

 ## Installation